Film Production BA (Hons)Study level: Undergraduate

-- Critically assess theoretical and contextual knowledge, including of a diverse range of screen-based texts and a wide range of historical and contemporary production and narrative techniques.
+- Critically assess theoretical and contextual knowledge, including a diverse range of screen-based texts and a wide range of historical and contemporary production and narrative techniques.

-- Engage with the work of local, national and international communities of practice to evaluate current and future industry trends in order to be informed by, and place your own work within, them.
+- Engage with the work of local, national and international communities of practice to evaluate current and future industry trends in order to be informed by, and place your own work within them.

 - Accurately deploy established and innovative techniques when using technical equipment and creative skills in various stages of film production.